 Dropbox is a widely used cloud storage service.
 Most people choose this service because it offers free cloud space for data storage.
-Dropbox also allow sharing of stored data with others even if they don't have a Dropbox account.
+Dropbox also allows sharing of stored data with others even if they don't have a Dropbox account.
 It supports Mac, iOS, PC and Android.

-SugarSync shares some similarity with Dropbox.
-Providing cloud storage space for data and folders transfer.
+SugarSync shares some similarity with Dropbox, providing cloud storage space for data and folders transfer.
 The stored contents can be shared or removed from all PC's or Mac in the event of loss or theft.
 It is available for PC's, Androids and Mac.